 When Dragon is resurrected, if one looks closely, his wings can be seen on Haruto's back during the magic surge, just like when he was first born.
 However, this time, they're composed of white light instead of purple darkness.
 Why?
 Dragon was born from a Despair Event Horizon, but reborn from Haruto absolutely refusing to giveinto despair.
 In other words, Dragon was reborn from hope, the antithesis of despair.
 Light is the antithesis of darkness.

-Haruto's scans his rings, while Kousuke has to insert and turn them.
+Haruto scans his rings, while Kousuke has to insert and turn his.
 This is reminiscent of technology, with inserting being old school and scanning being new, representing how Beast's belt is older.

 Medusa represents stone, Phoenix represents fire, and Sora/Gremlin is air.
 (Sora is sky in japanese while gremlins torment people on airplanes) If the rumors of a mermaid greater phantom are true then the 4 Dragons of the show will mirror Haruto's forms.

 Wiseman/ Fueki is a counterpart of Infinity form.

 Gates are safe as soon as they leave Tokyo.
 Why?
 Because the Phantoms are notoriously lazy!
 Few of them have plans more elaborate than "attack the Gate and see if they get scared enough to turn into a Phantom", of course they are not going to run around Japan chasing Gates

 Gremlin's annoyance and status as a general nuisance may actually be intentional, since Gremlins are known to be annoying.